 Welcome High School Students!

-What You Should Know about the New Placements
+What You Should Know about math and English placements at Southwestern College

-For Fall 2019, incoming students who completed high school in the United States within the last 10 years will be placed into mathematics, English and reading course sequences based on one or more of the following:
+In general, incoming students who completed high school in the United States within the last 10 years will be placed into mathematics and English course sequences based on one or more of the following:

 - unweighted overall high school grade point average (HS GPA)

 Most students will be placed so that they have access to a mathematics, English and/or reading course at the transfer level.